To: Leaders and citizens of the world

 Certainly we can acknowledge the abusers in society who rise above the basic survival instinct and intrinsic selfishness of human nature to become the predators exemplified by Hitler and Stalin, mass murderers, and to a lesser degree arms traffickers, warlords, terrorists, serial killers, rapists, sex traffickers, partner and child abusers, home invaders, need I go on?
 They leave behind death, destruction, physical, cognitive and emotional dysfunction.
 But what about the rest of us?

 Self-centeredness and exploitation of others is undeniably at the core of human nature.
-The quintessential proof is the eagerness with which the wealthy members of Enlightenment nations replaced belief in a moral Creator with amoral Humanism guidance as we heinously exploited and crushed the under-developed nations.
+The quintessential proof is the eagerness with which the wealthy members of Enlightenment nations replaced belief in a moral Creator with amoral Humanism as they heinously exploited and crushed the under-developed nations.

 Hey!
 Don’t blame me for racism!
 I never owned slaves!
 Yes, yes.